AdobeDocs/real-time-cdp-collaboration.en/help/guide/quick-start-guide.md

 Once your collaboration entity is created and your branding and match keys are configured, your organization is ready to begin provisioning audiences and activating data.

-To learn more about how to initiate connections and manage collaboration settings, see the [Connect with advertisers or publishers guide](./connect/establishing-connections.md){target="_blank"}.

-For a complete walkthrough of the initial organization setup—including how to define roles, upload branding assets, and configure match keys—see the [initial organization setup document](./setup/onboard-organization.md#initial-organization-setup){target="_blank"}.
+To learn more about initial organization setup, including how to define roles, upload branding assets, and configure match keys, see the [initial organization setup document](./setup/onboard-organization.md#initial-organization-setup){target="_blank"}.

-To watch a visual demonstration of the end-to-end process from the advertiser perspective, including setup, collaboration, and audience provisioning, view the [Advertiser account setup video](https://experienceleague.adobe.com/en/docs/platform-learn/tutorials/collaboration/set-up-an-advertiser-account){target="_blank"}.
+To watch a visual demonstration of the end-to-end process from the advertiser perspective, view the [Advertiser account setup video](https://experienceleague.adobe.com/en/docs/platform-learn/tutorials/collaboration/set-up-an-advertiser-account){target="_blank"}.

 ## Step 3: Source audiences (from Real-Time CDP or cloud) {#source-audiences}